Active Learning and Bayesian Optimization: a Unified Perspective to Learn with a Goal: Experiments

 \subsubsection{Shifted-Rotated Rastrigin Function}

-The Rastrigin function is commonly used as test function to represent real-world applications where the objective function might present an high multimodal behaviour.
-We adopt a benchmark problem based on the original formulation of the Rastrigin function shifted and rotated as follows:
+The Rastrigin function is commonly used as test function to represent real-world applications where the objective function might present a high multimodal behaviour.
+We adopt a benchmark problem based on the original formulation of the Rastrigin function shifted and rotated as follows (Figure \ref{fig: RastriginPlot}):